 But to be fair, Apple has a lot of money and a team of writers agonizing over each word to describe the new iPhone, and you just don't have those kinds of resources.
 We get it.
 So how does that apply to your indie brand?
 Here's how we took those lessons and applied them to our own writing.

 We recently added a set of enamel pins to our shop, featuring our current logo and very first logo.
 On its own, this product might not make much sense to people outside of our company - that's where the product description comes in handy.
-In our description, we tell the story of what each of these logos were inspired by, so it's obvious why they're near and dear to our hearts.
+In our description, we tell the story behind the inspiration for each logo, so it's obvious why they're near and dear to our hearts.
 Instead of writing something boring like "Big Cartel logo and MerchBoss logo enamel pin set" as the description, we wrote this:

 Once you're here, you're part of the Big Cartel army of artists.
 Outfit yourself with the emblems of this proud group of independent makers.